tine-groupware/broadcasthub/README.md

 ## Build and push production container image ##
-* Make sure to tag the commit you want run the build for and to checkout that tag
-* Make sure your local repository is clean
+* Make sure your local changes are working by running the tests and manual testing
-* Execute the integration and e2e tests locally and make sure everything is fine
+* Merge your changes into master branch
+* Set a new tag on the commit and push it
+* Gitlab CI will build the image and publish it to the docker registries, see `.gitlab-ci.yml` for details
+* The credentials for the registries are stored as project variables in Gitlab
-* Push the tag into the remote repository
+* The image will be tagged with the tag on the commit
-* Then run:

-        sh build/docker-build-prod.sh
-        sh build/docker-push-prod.sh

-This will build the docker image based on the current source code status (gets copied into the image) and push the image into the Metaways Gitlab registry.
-The image will be tagged with the current GIT tag.

-The Tine 2.0 docker setup depends on this container image.
+* tine and the tine docker setup depend on this container image

-The build scripts work fine when the GIT client uses a SSH key for authentication.
-The build scripts have not been tested with interactive username / password prompt.
+* Gitlab CI is trigged by any tag in any branch, so be careful with pushing tags

 ## Tests ##